YeonwooSung/FastAPI_Templates/FastApi-SqlAlchemy/README.md

 ## Steps

-Lets create a user model in `main.py`, In this file we will mention the fast api things, routers, startup event, shut down event and database connection.
+Lets create a user model in `main.py`, In this file we will mention the fast api things, routers, startup event, shut down event and database connection:

 ```python
 # Imports